The Top 8 Options For Getting Internet In The Middle Of Nowhere

 Here are the five states falling behind on Internet access, be it due to the lack of high speeds or not having coverage at all.
-However, there is still hope to have fast Internet access if you live in these states.
+You will want to live near a city if internet is important to you.

 #5 – Wyoming

 #4 – Oklahoma

 #3 – Arkansas

 Average speed: 25 MBPS